huggingface/transformers/templates/adding_a_missing_tokenization_test/README.md

 pip install -e ".[dev]"
 ```

 Once the installation is done, you can generate the template by running the following command.
-Be careful, the template will be generated inside a new folder at the place you're executing the command.
+Be careful, the template will be generated inside a new folder in your current working directory.

 ```shell script
 cookiecutter path-to-the folder/adding_a_missing_tokenization_test/